cloudcity/deathstare/README.md

 deathstar
 =========

-Bring your app to it's knees with load testing.
+Bring your app to its knees with load testing.